-Amend Section 10-374 to read as follows:
+Section 42.
+That Section 10-374 of the Code of Ordinances, Houston, Texas, is hereby amended to read as follows:

-Sec.
+"Sec.
 10-374.
 Administrative hearing.

 - (a) If a property other than a dwelling is in violation of this division, the building official shall schedule a public hearing before the hearing officer to present evidence of the violation and to request any relief authorized by this article. - (b) If a dwelling is in violation of this division, the neighborhood protection official shall schedule a public hearing to present evidence of the violation and to request any relief authorized by this article.
-The hearing shall be scheduled before the commission unless the commission is unable to conduct the hearing on a date and at a time reasonably necessary to protect the health and safety of any occupants of the property or of the public in general, in which case the hearing shall be scheduled before the hearing officer. - (c) Neither the building official or the neighborhood protection official shall schedule a public hearing before the hearing officer or the commission to request any relief authorized by this article that involves the demolition of a landmark, protected landmark, archaeological site, or a building, structure, or object in a historic district, as those terms are defined in article VII of chapter 33 of this Code, without first obtaining a certificate of appropriateness as required by article VII of chapter 33 of this Code.
+The hearing shall be scheduled before the commission unless the commission is unable to conduct the hearing on a date and at a time reasonably necessary to protect the health and safety of any occupants of the property or of the public in general, in which case the hearing shall be scheduled before the hearing officer. - (c) Neither the building official or the neighborhood protection official shall schedule a public hearing before the hearing officer or the commission to request any relief authorized by this article that involves the demolition of a landmark, protected landmark, archaeological site, or a building, structure, or object in a historic district, as those terms are defined in article VII of chapter 33 of this Code, without first obtaining a certificate of appropriateness as required by article VII of chapter 33 of this Code."